utkrisht14/DL_Models_Research_Walmart/README.md

 <b> Model-3: Temporal Convolution Model (TCN) </b>: TCNs are a type of neural network architecture designed for sequence modeling, combining dilated causal convolutions and residual connections to capture long-range dependencies effectively.
 They allow for parallel processing of sequences, providing a flexible receptive field and efficiently learning temporal patterns without the need for recurrent structures.

 Like the other models, I also tried four windows to run the data.
 Each TCN model is built with stacked temporal blocks that apply dilated convolutions to capture long-range dependencies in the data.
 The code sets specific hyperparameters.
-If I compare the performance of this model as compared to RNN variants, the performance is not so good.
-Like the GRU, here also 50 days window size works best.
+When comparing the performance of this model to RNN variants, the performance is not as good.
+Similar to the GRU, the 50-day window size works best here as well.

-But as compared to RNN variants I started with lower learning rate.
-Also the learning rate for all window sizes were different and so was the number of epochs.
-Because lower learning rate and number of epochs would help here to avoid NaN values later in the training stage and would not cause the learning to stop.
+However, compared to RNN variants, I started with a lower learning rate.
+The learning rate for all window sizes was different, as was the number of epochs.
+A lower learning rate and fewer epochs help avoid NaN values during the later stages of training and prevent the learning process from stopping.